 CDPH Warns Consumers Not to Eat Sport-Harvested Bivalve Shellfish from Humboldt County

-SACRAMENTO – The California Department of Public Health (CDPH) is advising consumers not to eat recreationally harvested mussels, clams or whole scallops from Humboldt County.
-Dangerous levels of domoic acid have been detected in mussels from this region.
-This naturally occurring toxin is also referred to as Amnesic Shellfish Poisoning (ASP) and can cause illness or death in humans.
+SACRAMENTO – The California Department of Public Health (CDPH) advises consumers not to eat recreationally harvested mussels, clams or whole scallops from Humboldt County.
+Dangerous levels of paralytic shellfish poisoning (PSP) toxins have been detected in mussels from this region.
+The naturally occurring PSP toxins can cause illness or death in humans.
+Cooking does not destroy the toxin.

 This warning does not apply to commercially sold clams, mussels, scallops or oysters from approved sources.
 State law permits only state-certified commercial shellfish harvesters or dealers to sell these products.
 Shellfish sold by certified harvesters and dealers are subject to frequent mandatory testing to monitor for toxins.